SciML/Catalyst.jl/docs/src/catalyst_applications/homotopy_continuation.md

 ```

 ## Final notes
-- `hc_steady_states` supports any systems where all rates are systems of rational polynomial (such as hill functions with integer hill coefficients).
+- `hc_steady_states` supports any systems where all rates are systems of rational polynomials (such as Hill functions with integer Hill coefficients).

 - Additional arguments provided to `hc_steady_states` are automatically passed to HomotopyContinuation's `solve` command.
 Use e.g. `show_progress=false` to disable the progress bar.
 ---